 And to be honest, there’s not really much to add.
 Having checked the teams later, the only one on either line up I vaguely recognise is Dynamo’s skipper, Artem Milevsky.
 And even then I couldn’t tell you anything about the fella other than I know he’s half decent.
 So, er, yeah.
 There’s your Alan Shearer-esque bit of player info.
 Eg. Fuck all.

-The game starts slowly with Kiev stroking the ball around neatly and precisely as I remember from that night at Wembley, whilst Tavriya seem to be playing 5 across the middle to restrict this as much as possible.
+The game starts slowly with Kyiv stroking the ball around neatly and precisely as I remember from that night at Wembley, whilst Tavriya seem to be playing 5 across the middle to restrict this as much as possible.
 Not much happens until around 10 minutes in when the Dynamo ‘keeper launches a kick downfield.
-It’s flicked on just inside the Simferepol half, runs through to the Kiev number 10 (Milevsky) and his touch sends the number 20 (Gusev) in between the two centre backs and he clips the ball over the oncoming ‘keeper high into the net to kick off the scoring in probably the most un-Dynamo manner possible.
+It’s flicked on just inside the Simferepol half, runs through to the Kyiv number 10 (Milevsky) and his touch sends the number 20 (Gusev) in between the two centre backs and he clips the ball over the oncoming ‘keeper high into the net to kick off the scoring in probably the most un-Dynamo manner possible.

 “Good old bit of route one there!” chuckles Chalmers as we join the locals by getting to our feet & politely applauding the opener.